gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 Gatsby v2 automatically inlines CSS.
 You can remove any custom CSS inlining from your custom `html.js`.

 See an example in [this PR that upgrades the `using-remark` site to Gatsby v2](https://github.com/gatsbyjs/gatsby/commit/765b679cbc222fd5f527690427ee431cca7ccd61#diff-637c76e3c059ed8efacedf6e30de2d61).

+## Only allow defined keys on the node internal object

+The node internal object isn't meant for adding node data.
+Those should be added to the top-level object.
+We didn't document this in v1 nor validate against it but are now for v2.